What is an Animal Scientist?

 - Communicate research findings to the scientific community, food producers, and the public

-Animal scientists play an important role in maintaining the nation’s food supply.
+An animal scientist plays an important role in maintaining the nation’s food supply.
 Many work in basic or applied research and development.
 Basic research seeks to understand the biological and chemical processes by which livestock grow.
 Applied research uses this knowledge to discover ways to improve the quality, quantity, and safety of agricultural products.

 Many animal scientists work with little supervision, forming their own hypotheses and developing research methods accordingly.
 In addition, they often lead teams of technicians or students who help in their research.